Frequently Asked Questions

 How are budget cuts affecting city services?

-In response to this deficit, the City has been working to trim all nonessential expenses and has already been forced to make significant budget cuts, including but not limited to cutting 80 City positions, Police Department positions, animal shelter attendant positions and library services.
+In response to this deficit, the City has been working to trim all nonessential expenses and has already been forced to make significant budget cuts, including but not limited to cutting 38 full-time positions and 42 part-time city positions, eliminating fire department staff, reducing park maintenance and library services.
 Without a new revenue stream, the cuts will become more severe in the next fiscal year.

 How is the City planning to maintain city services and address City needs amidst these budget cuts?

-To preserve the public safety, city services and local infrastructure, the Redlands City Council recently voted to place a one-cent sales tax measure on the November 3, 2020 ballot.
-The measure could provide locally-controlled funding to offset the budget deficit, address needs locally and minimize budget cuts.
+To preserve public safety, city services and local infrastructure, the Redlands City Council recently voted unanimously to place Measure T, a one-cent sales tax measure, on the November 3, 2020 ballot.
+Measure T would provide locally controlled funding to offset the budget deficit, address needs locally and minimize budget cuts.

 - Addressing the homelessness problem